 The Westminster College Nursing program is known for its excellence.
-Students can earn a Bachelor of Science (BS) in Nursing degree through a traditional course of study or complete our RN to BS program.
+Students can earn a Bachelor of Science (BS) in Nursing degree through a traditional course of study or complete our RN-to-BS in Nursing track.
 The program is designed to accommodate beginning undergraduate students, transfer students, and students seeking a second degree.
 What they all have in common is a desire to enter a dynamic profession that is exciting and touches people at the most important times in their lives.
 Nurses make a difference - every day.

 Already have your RN?
-Find out about our RN to BS program.
+Find out about our RN-to-BS in Nursing track.

 - Excellent regional and national reputation.
 US News & World Reports identifies Westminster College as a "Best Value" for a quality education at a reasonable cost.